SergioLavao/TPSDeathMatchServer/README.md

 # Documentation

-Due to the early development, we highly recommend to join the [Discord Server](https://discord.gg/QHnXgEeN) to solve questions about the API and the functions provided
+Due to the early development (experimental), we highly recommend to join the [Discord Server](https://discord.gg/QHnXgEeN) to solve questions about the API and the functions provided

 ## API